Specific Training Opportunities

 Supervisors: Geri Donenberg, Ph.D., Erin Emerson, M.A.

-CARES explores HIV/AIDS risk determinants among 325 ethnically diverse teenagers seeking outpatient mental health services.
-Study aims were to (a) determine rates of risky sexual behavior and drug use among youth in psychiatric care and compare these rates to rates among teens in the general population; (b) test and compare the utility of two theoretical models in explaining HIV-risk -- the Information-Motivation-Behavior model (Fisher & Fisher, 1992) and a social-personal model (Donenberg & Pao, 2003); and (c) test and compare the two models for theoretically important subgroups of youth (internalizing, externalizing, substance abusing).
+CARES explored HIV/AIDS risk determinants among 325 ethnically diverse teenagers seeking outpatient mental health services.
 Teens and parents were recruited from four outpatient mental health clinics and interviewed at baseline, 6- and 12-months.
-Family members completed a combination of interviews and questionnaires to assess HIV/AIDS information, motivation, and behavioral skills, and teens' personal attributes, relationship concerns, and risky sexual behavior and substance use.
+Family members completed measures of HIV/AIDS information, motivation, and behavioral skills, and teens' personal attributes, relationship concerns, and risky sexual behavior and substance use.
 Parents and teens also participated in two structured videotaped interaction tasks.
-Opportunities for psychology interns: data analyses and manuscript preparation.

 South Africa STYLE